hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Prerequisites {#preq}

-* HP Helion OpenStack&#174; Cloud is deployed
+* HP Helion OpenStack&#174; Cloud is deployed.
-* Starter Swift nodes are functional by default as they are part of cloud deployment
+* Starter Swift nodes are functional by default as they are part of cloud deployment.

 ## Defining ring attributes of object-ring:1 {#define-object-ring:1}